riccox/meilisearch-ui/README.md

 docker run -d --restart=always --name="meilisearch-ui" -p <your-port>:24900 riccoxie/meilisearch-ui:latest
 ```

+#### Lightweight mirror image

+Due to functions such as adapting custom paths, the main image size will become a burden for some users.
+If you only need to use the basic functionality of the application, you can use the `lite` variant image, which contains only the necessary constructs and is very small compared to the main image.

+For specific image variants, please refer to [Image version list](https://hub.docker.com/r/riccoxie/meilisearch-ui/tags)

+lite images do not support the following features:

+- Custom path

 ### Deploy on Vercel

 You can deploy this app to the cloud